 So they were never allowed to occupy the top positions of power.

-The upper-classes were all white.
+During colonial times, the upper-classes were all white.

 The caste system